Decorators in Python

-Decorators are very powerful and useful tool in Python since it allows programmers to modify the behavior of function or class.
-Decorators allow us to wrap another function in order to extend the behavior of wrapped function, without permanently modifying it.
+Decorators are a very powerful and useful tool in Python since it allows programmers to modify the behaviour of a function or class.
+Decorators allow us to wrap another function in order to extend the behaviour of the wrapped function, without permanently modifying it.
 But before diving deep into decorators let us understand some concepts that will come in handy in learning the decorators.

 Syntax for Decorator:

 @gfg_decorator def hello_decorator(): print("Gfg") '''Above code is equivalent to - def hello_decorator(): print("Gfg") hello_decorator = gfg_decorator(hello_decorator)'''

 In the above code, gfg_decorator is a callable function, that will add some code on the top of some another callable function, hello_decorator function and return the wrapper function.

 Decorator can modify the behaviour:

 Hello, this is before function execution This is inside the function !!
 This is after function execution

 Let’s see the behaviour of the above code and how it runs step by step when the “function_to_be_used” is called.